- Smoking Policy

 The Pioneer ID office is located on the lower level of the Driscoll University Center.
 In order to obtain your ID card, you must be registered, be within 30 days of the start of your enrolled semester, and provide a picture ID such as a driver’s license or passport.
 Students are advised to call 303.871.4545 before traveling to that office or visit www.du.edu/pioneercard for an informational video and FAQs.

 All students enrolled at Sturm College of Law are assigned an email account.
 Wireless access is also governed through those email credentials.
 Students are expected to use their law school account, especially when enrolled in classes or clinics that involve client confidentiality.
 Email is used to send official information to students.
 Students should check their accounts on a daily basis.
 There are instructions for adding student email to phones and other devices on the helpdesk website.
 Account passwords or PioneerWeb credentials should not be shared.
 Students are here to learn to be professionals, and account integrity is important in the legal profession.
 The University of Denver’s Acceptable Use Policy is here.
-Guests may connect by connecting to DU Wifi and selecting “Guest”.
+Guest accounts are available from the library or from the helpdesk should students need access for guests.

-Lockers are available for yearly rental from the Office of Student Affairs and are obtained by paying a $20.00 fee that is used for student programming.
+Lockers are available for rental from the Office of Student Affairs and are obtained by paying a $20.00 fee that is used for student programming.
 Students are not required to obtain a locker.
 The Sturm College of Law will provide the locks for each locker.
-Students are not allowed to use their own locks or tape anything to the outside of the locker.
 Lockers are the property of the Sturm College of Law.

 The Office of Student Affairs is allowed access to any locker after giving notification to the student whose locker they will be entering.